Attic Fan Recall Impacts 2.9M Electric Motors Linked to Fires

 The U.S. Consumer Product Safety Commission (CPSC) announced the Air Vent attic fan recall on August 28, citing problems with specific electric motor models used in gable and roof-mounted installations.

-Attic fans are a kind of ventilation fan that is installed in attics to regulate temperature and improve air circulation.
+Attic fans are a kind of ventilation device that is installed to regulate temperature and improve air circulation in unfinished attic spaces.
 They work by drawing hot air out of the attic and replacing it with cooler outside air, helping to reduce attic temperatures and potentially lowering cooling costs.

 According to federal regulators, certain models of attic fan motors may short circuit while in use due to a faulty safety cutoff, potentially leading to combustion and attic fires that could result in burns, injuries, or even death for those inside the home.